 - Other methods of investigation now include MR angiography and CT angiography.
 MR angiography may be offered prior to revascularisation.

 - Digital subtraction arteriography is not recommended as the primary imaging modality and is essentially a pre-operative investigation.
 Its use is limited to an adjuvant of endovascular management, surgical planning or the management of an acute ischaemic limb.
+It has been superseded somewhat by computerised tomography angiography.

 - Coronary heart disease: because of the probability of significant coronary artery disease, patients who require vascular surgery to the lower limb(s) may need coronary artery revascularisation as a prelude.